 - That it facilitates Active Play and full body movement

-- Provides for the “Glorified – I did it!” moment which allows for a sense of accomplishment and acknowledgement
+- Provides for the “Glorified – I did it!” moment which allows for a sense of accomplishment and acknowledgment

 - Opportunity for Shared Experiences and memorable family moments – This is especially huge in the special needs community as by providing these shared experiences helps kids to tune into their play partners and connect.
 It is one of the foundations of for future learning.

-IDEO is one innovative company, and at least one or more of their apps is in every therapist and teacher toolboxes everywhere.
+IDEO is one innovative company, and at least one or more of their apps are in every therapist and teacher toolboxes everywhere.

 My favorite parts of the conference were the 10-minute presentations of people out there with an idea and a mission of improving the lives of children.